 Voila!
 This concludes our journey for this guide.
 Hope you enjoyed it and lets summarise key points in the next section.

 Simplicity of engineering, openness, scalable performance, enterprise-grade governance enabled by the core of the Snowflake platform are now allowing teams to focus on what matters most for the business and build truly agile, collaborative data environments.
 Teams can now connect data from all parts of the landscape, until there are no stones left unturned.
-They are even tapping into new datasets via live access to the Snowflake Data Marketplace.
+They are even tapping into new datasets via live access to the Snowflake Marketplace.
 The Snowflake Data Cloud combined with a Data Vault 2.0 approach is allowing teams to democratize access to all their data assets at any scale.
 We can now easily derive more and more value through insights and intelligence, day after day, bringing businesses to the next level of being truly data-driven.

 Delivering more usable data faster is no longer an option for today's business environment.
 Using the Snowflake platform, combined with the Data Vault 2.0 architecture it is now possible to build a world class analytics platform that delivers data for all users in near real-time.